Australian Stories, peace, poetry

 Bagpipes over the Arboretum drift up to the hill

 This poem was inspired by a visit to Canberra’s arboretum.
-It is a beautiful gift to the city by visionary leaders who rather than opening up the land for development, wanted to create a public park open to all Canberrans and an arboretum, which then city then did not have.
-These forests, like almost all the people of Canberra, come from far away.
-Many are species that are endangered in the homelands.
+It is a beautiful gift to the city by visionary leaders who rather than opening up the land for development, wanted to create a public park open to all Canberrans and an arboretum, which the city did not yet have.
+Like almost all the people of Canberra, the forests of the arboretum (there are a hundred) come from far away.
+Many are species endangered in the homelands.
 On any fine Canberra weekend the arboretum fills with walkers and families enjoying the beautiful scene.
-Autumn is particularly special as many of the individual forests put on their autumn colours.
+Autumn is particularly special as many of the individual forests don their autumn hues.
 However this poem is not just a celebration of the arboretum.

 Bagpipes Over the Arboretum